helium/HIP/0000-iot-assertion-fees.md

 The price of gateways have come down to as low as $99.
 With $50 of assertion fees included (onboarding + first location) this means that ~50% of the cost of the gateways is from the cost of these fees, demonstrating that these fees are unnecessarily high.
 The cheaper that gateways become the more use cases open up and the more the network will expand.

-The original reason for the fees is to prevent Sybil attacks (aka spamming the blockchain).
-At the new proposed rates, the anti-sybil objective is still achieved.
+The original reason for the fees is to prevent [Sybil attacks](https://en.wikipedia.org/wiki/Sybil_attack).
+This was only relevant when gateways performed the PoC logic.
+If an attacker created a bunch of fake gateways they could control the blockchain.
+This is no longer relevant since gateways do not perform the blockchain logic anymore.

 # Stakeholders
 [stakeholders]: #stakeholders